SteeltoeOSS/Samples/Security/README.md

 ---

-See the Official [Steeltoe Security Documentation](https://docs.steeltoe.io/api/v3/security/) for more detailed information
+See the Official [Steeltoe Security Documentation](https://docs.steeltoe.io/api/v4/security/) for more detailed information.